A Neural Tangent Kernel Perspective of GANs: GAN(TK)2 and Further Empirical Analyses

 \subsection{ReLU vs.\ Sigmoid Activations}

-We additionally introduce a new baseline for the $8$ Gaussians, Density and AB problems, where we replace the ReLU activation in the discriminator by a sigmoid.
+We additionally introduce a new baseline for the $8$ Gaussians, Density and AB problems, where we replace the ReLU activation in the discriminator by a sigmoid-like activation $\Tilde{\sigma}$, that we abbreviate to sigmoid in this experimental study for readability purposes.
+We choose $\Tilde{\sigma}$ instead of the actual sigmoid $\sigma$ for computational reasons, since $\Tilde{\sigma}$, contrary to $\sigma$, allows for analytic computations of NTKs in the Neural Tangents library \citep{Novak2020}. $\Tilde{\sigma}$ is defined in the latter using the error function $\erf$ scaled in order to minimize a squared loss with respect to $\sigma$ over $\brackets{-5, 5}$, with the following expression:

 Results are given in \cref{tab:res_8_gaussians_sigmoid,tab:res_density,tab:res_ab} and an illustration is available in \cref{fig:density}.
 We observe that the sigmoid baseline is consistently outperformed by the RBF kernel and ReLU activation (with bias) for all regimes and losses.
 This is in accordance with common experimental practice, where internal sigmoid activations are found less effective than ReLU because of the potential activation saturation that they can induce.

 We provide a qualitative explanation to this underperformance of sigmoid via our framework in \cref{sec:gradient_field}.